mtlynch/mtlynch.io/content/posts/solo-developer-year-5/index.md

 ### Grow TinyPilot to $1M in annual revenue

-- **Result**:
+- **Result**: Grew TinyPilot's revenue by XX% to $XXk
-- **Grade**: B-
+- **Grade**: B

+I knew that $1M was an aggressive goal, and I'm still impressed how close we came.
+I think revenue is kind of a vanity metric, especially given that profit was negative, but to suspend rigor for a moment, not a lot of bootstrapped businesses reach $XXk in annual revenue.

 ### Manage TinyPilot on 20 hours per week

-- **Result**:
+- **Result**: I spent more time managing TinyPilot in 2022 than in 2021.
 - **Grade**: F

+I'd estimate that I work 40-50 hours per week.

+I wrote fewer blog posts and participated less in TinyPilot's software development.

 ### Ship a new TinyPilot hardware product

-- **Result**:
+- **Result**: I never even started work on the Voyager 3
 - **Grade**: D

+TinyPilot has always used the Raspberry Pi 4B as the core hardware.
+My plan for 2022 was to get rid of the Pi 4B and all the other third-party boards and consolidate all the functionality into a custom TinyPilot board.

+Instead, all of our hardware engineering time went to chasing down manufacturing issues and supply shortages, so we made no progress on this.

 ## Goals for year six

 ### Manage TinyPilot on 20 hours per week

 I failed miserably at this last year, but it's now my top priority.
+I'm hopeful that this is more achievable this year.
+In 2022, TinyPilot expanded customer support from one person to two and created a new support engineering team.
+Those steps required a lot of management between hiring, training, and defining new workflows.
+But all of that is done now, so I expect management time to continue trending downward.

 ### Earn $100k in profit

 In previous years, I've focused on growth.
 For a hardware business to work, you need to be at a certain scale.
 At this point, I'm at the scale where I'd feel happy maintaining this indefinitely.

+For most of 2023, TinyPilot's production will be constrained by supply, so I'm going to focus on profit rather than growth.

 ### Eliminate the need for a physical office

-For TinyPilot's first few years, we 3D printed all of TinyPilot's cases through the ADDFAB lab at the University of Massachusetts.
-We qualified for a state grant for small businesses, so we got great rates.
-The problem was that 3D printing scales poorly.
-Each 3D printer costs $5,000, and it can only print 40-60 cases per month.

-We switched to metal cases, as sheet metal manufacturers can crank out thousands of cases per month.
+Until a few days ago, TinyPilot had been working with a local vendor to 3D print all of TinyPilot's cases.
+In the last few days, we completed the transition from 3D printed cases to metal cases.
+The main goal of the transition was to increase our scale.
+3D printing limited us to about 140 cases per month, and then we'd have to purchase a new $5k for every 40 case/month beyond that.

+One unexpected side effect is that it makes it easier to move assembly to China.
+And if we don't need our office for assembling devices, we can outsource other things and get rid of the office.
+We can outsource fulfillment to a third-party logistics provider.

+It eliminates a lot of complexity we've been dealing with in-house.
+We don't have to manage inventory or make sure the office is staffed.

+One unexpected consequence
 But now that we're making cases in China, it opened an opportunity I hadn't thought of.
 We always manufactured the devices in-house because I couldn't find a vendor willing to do this at my scale.
 But now almost all of our parts were coming from China, so we could outsource manufacturing to China.

 The main reason TinyPilot has a physical office is to manufacture devices.
 We fulfill from the office too because it's easy enough to do both together, but if we stopped manufacturing, we could eliminate the office and eliminate a lot of complexity in terms of making sure the office is staffed, doing regular inventory counts, reordering parts, etc.